mykyta-oleks-dev/Next-Pages_NextEvents/README.md

 -   npm - package manager for the JavaScript programming language maintained by npm, Inc., a subsidiary of GitHub.

+-   MongoDB - a popular, open-source, NoSQL database that uses a document-oriented data model, storing data in flexible, JSON-like documents.

 ## Installation

 The project uses `npm` as the package manager.